AdiBH99/Fruit-Ninja-VR/README.md

 ### Install APK (only on compiled platform)
 1. Download the [apk](https://github.com/AdiBH99/Fruit-Ninja-VR/releases/download/v1.0.0/fruitninja_vr.apk) and install it on an Oculus Quest 2 headset.

-## Website
-For more details and updates, visit our project website: [Project Website](https://reuvensm.wixsite.com/fruitninja-vr)

 ## Gameplay Video
 Watch the gameplay video on YouTube: [Gameplay Video](https://youtu.be/9oVg7Gfdo4g)